-Taxed under the ABS, but only on the first £118,000 (2021/22: £105,000) of assessable income, resulting in maximum tax payable of £44,740 (2021/22: £37,310).
+Taxed under the ABS, but only on the first £118,000 of assessable income, resulting in maximum tax payable of £44,740.
 This cap does not apply to certain income accrued in or derived from Gibraltar.
-Minimum tax payable is £37,000 (2021/22: £32,000).
-A one-off payment in advance of £44,740 is required to be made by 30 November 2022 by existing Category 2 individuals.
-New Category 2 individuals will be required to pay this on confirmation of their Category 2 status.
+Minimum tax payable is £37,000.
+A one-off deposit of

+£44,740 is required to be made on confirmation of Category 2 status.
 This is refundable when the Category 2 certificate is relinquished.
 Conditions on residential accommodation and previous residence and activities in Gibraltar apply.

 A Category 2 individual cannot generally engage in a trade, business or employment in Gibraltar, unless agreed in advance with the Finance Centre Director.